Skip to main content

 Supported Platforms

-Noxus provides production-ready Terraform configurations in the noxus-infra repository for the following platforms:
+Terraform configurations live in the noxus-infra repository.

 Google Cloud Run

-Deploy on GCP using Cloud Run, Cloud SQL (PostgreSQL), Memorystore (Redis), and Cloud Storage.
+Available today.
+Cloud Run, Cloud SQL (PostgreSQL), Memorystore (Redis), and Cloud Storage.

 Azure Container Apps